Disclosure: We may earn a commission if you sign up through links on this page. This does not affect our rankings or reviews.

 YES.
 Both are fully FDIC-insured.
 Ally covers the standard $250,000 per depositor.
 SoFi offers an "Insured Deposit Program" that extends coverage up to $3 million through a network of partner banks-a massive win for high-balance savers.

-What exactly counts as 'Direct Deposit' for SoFi's top 4.60% APY?
+What exactly counts as 'Direct Deposit' for SoFi's top 4.50% APY?

-Does Ally's 4.20% rate require any monthly fees?
+Does Ally's 3.00% rate require any monthly fees?

 NO. Unlike many traditional banks in 2026, Ally remains completely fee-free for maintenance, overdrafts, and standard ACH transfers.
+This makes the 3.00% APY particularly attractive since no balance or activity conditions eat into your earnings.

 Can I use 'Buckets' at both banks for my Emergency Fund?